How Does Going to Prison Affect Your Credit?

 How to build your credit post-prison.

-So prison is going to be hard on your credit (let alone every other aspect of your life) but how can you bring your score back up otherwise?
-It's a lot like what you’d do otherwise but with a much higher level of difficulty.
+Prison will be hard on your credit, but how can you improve your score when you get out?
+It's a lot like what you’d do if you didn’t go to jail but with a much higher level of difficulty.

 If there were debts you weren’t able to pay because of your incarceration, you can try getting in touch with the creditors and finding out if you can negotiate some sort of agreement.